lhaake/unit4-proj-frontend/project_worksheet.md

 2. Tested netlify site

+Worked on:
+1. Login/SignUp/Logout functionality - error messages Invalid Username or Password.
+The username or password did not match.
+Please try again.
+2. When Logged In change the nav to show a username / Icon.
+When Logged out - remove this
+3. Message confirming you are logged in
+4. Message confirming you have signed up - created an Account

 ## Additional Libraries
 ## Code Snippet
 ## Challenges
 ## Takeaways

 ## Future Direction & Ideas
-1. In App, editing the userLogged Out message
-2. Log in Error
-  - Error message on screen when Logging In - Invalid Username or Password.
-The username or password did not match.
-Please try again.
-3. Auth -- when someone hasn't logged out, there is an issue with logging in
-4. PostMVP items
+1. PostMVP items
 	- For running/biking: calculate pace based on distance and time
 	- Calendar that would display the workouts entered by date (API research needed for this)
 	- Add additional functionality to filter data by date, time, distance, keyword
-5. Add form validation that shows errors before submitting form
+2. Add form validation that shows errors before submitting form
-6. When Logged In change the nav to show a username / Icon.
-When Logged out - remove this
-7. Message confirming you are logged in
-8. Message confirming you have signed up - created an Account
-9. Scaling the app for large amounts of data over time - Calendar would be helpful for this
+3. Scaling the app for large amounts of data over time - Calendar would be helpful for this
-10. Pagination on Filter
+4. Pagination on Filter
-11. Filter: add functionality to see full list after search, "no matches found"
+5. Filter: add functionality to see full list after search, "no matches found"
-12. Workout Form  make the "Sport" field required
+6. Workout Form  make the "Sport" field required
-13. Name ideas?
+7. Name ideas?
-14. On Dashboard, have an account with the username
+8. On Dashboard, have an account with the username